Gemcitabine (Gemzar ®)

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Gemcitabine can cause changes to the lungs.
-Always tell your doctor if you develop wheezing, a cough, fever or feel breathless.
+Always tell your doctor if you develop wheezing, a cough or a fever or if you feel breathless.
 You should also let them know if any existing breathing problems get worse.
 If necessary, they can arrange for you to have tests to check your lungs.

 Changes in the way the kidneys and liver work